DataONEorg/d1_python/d1_test_utilities_python/d1_stress_tester/doc/source/certificates.rst

 As the stress tests connect to the MN as regular clients, a set of test certificates, with which the connections can be established, must be prepared before any given test can be run.
-The certificates must be trusted by the MNode being tested and each certificate must contain one or more DataONE subjects that are allowed to perform the operations on the MN which a given stress test is exercising.
+The certificates must be trusted by the Member Node being tested and each certificate must contain one or more DataONE subjects that are allowed to perform the operations on the MN which a given stress test is exercising.

 The certificates are stored in folders below `./projects/_shared/certificates`.
 For each connection, a given test randomly